History of the iron and steel industry in the United States: Early republic

 Because wood for charcoal was available throughout the eastern states, iron smelters were located close to iron ore.
 Although the bog iron ores mined in colonial days were widespread, the deposits were also small, and quickly exhausted.
 In the late 1700s the iron furnaces moved away from the bog iron ore of the coastal swamps, to larger iron ore deposits further inland.
 Inland locations also allowed the furnaces to be closer to sources of limestone, which was used as a flux in iron smelting.
 The proximity to larger ore deposits favored larger, more permanent iron smelters.

 Most US iron smelting before 1850 took place near iron deposits in eastern Pennsylvania, New York, and northern New Jersey.
 New Jersey's principal iron ore district, at Dover, supported iron smelters beginning in 1710.
 The Cornwall Iron Furnace in Pennsylvania was established next to an iron deposit.
 The Adirondack iron ore district of New York also supported iron smelters.

 The movement away from charcoal in US iron smelting began in 1827, when a puddling furnace in Phoenixville, Pennsylvania started using anthracite coal.
 Blast furnaces continued to use only charcoal until about 1840, when coke from coal started replacing charcoal as the fuel and reducing agent.
 Coke has a higher crushing strength than charcoal, allowing larger smelting furnaces.
 Because iron and steel-making at the time consumed more coal than iron ore, the steel mills moved closer to the coal mines to minimize transportation costs.
 A problem of coke was that it carried impurities such as sulfur, which degraded the quality of the steel.
 Although coke quickly became the dominant fuel for iron-smelting, in 1884 charcoal was still used to make ten percent of iron and steel in the US.
-The use of cmall scale until 1945.
+The use of charcoal for steelmaking survived in the US on a small scale until 1945.

 The Lackawanna Valley in Pennsylvania was rich in anthracite coal and iron deposits.
 Brothers George W. Scranton and Seldon T. Scranton moved to the valley in 1840 and settled in the five-house town of Slocum's Hollow (now Scranton) to establish an iron forge.
 The most common processes for creating blister steel and crucible steel were slow and extremely expensive.
 The Scrantons instead used the new "hot blast method," developed in Scotland in 1828.
 The hot blast method solved the problem of impurities from the coke, by burning them off.
 The Scrantons also experimented with anthracite to make steel, rather than charcoal or bituminous coal.

 The replacement of charcoal with coal in the steel-making process revolutionized the industry, and tied steelmaking to coal-mining areas.
 In the 1800s, making a ton of steel required a greater weight of coal than iron ore.
 Therefore, it was more economical to locate closer to the coal mines.
 Pittsburgh, Pennsylvania, surrounded by large coal deposits and at the junction of three navigable rivers, was an ideal location for steelmaking.